chainer/chainer/docs/source/tutorial/trainer.rst

 .. note::

-    If you would like to know how to write a training loop without using this functionality, please check :doc:`tutorial/train_loop.rst` instead of this tutorial.
+    If you would like to know how to write a training loop without using this functionality, please check :doc:`train_loop` instead of this tutorial.

 1. Prepare the dataset
 ''''''''''''''''''''''